Resetand/utility-guards/README.md

 > `(value, schema) => boolean`\
 > `(schema) => (value) => boolean`

 For objects and arrays, by default, `validate` method checks if value has all properties defined in schema.
-If you want to allow extra properties, you can pass `allowExtraProperties: true` or `allowExtraItems: true` options
+If you want to allow extra properties, you can pass `allowExtra: true`

 ```tsx
 import validate from 'utility-guards/validate';